flowingis/frontsize/README.md

 ###Bower install

-This will download frontsize on `bower_components` folder, you should do that from the project's root folder.
+This will download FRONTsize on `bower_components` folder, you should do that from the project's root folder.

 ```
 bower install frontsize-sass